Tom Hades: “I’m a child of new wave”

 Tom’s passion and catchy enthusiasm are almost hypnotizing.
 Unfortunately, all good times come to an end.
 The Flemish DJ has plenty more anecdotes to tell and if he didn’t have to play in Zwolle later on, we would probably have ended the day with an inspiring dinner together.
 Luckily, Leen is also present today to accompany him and enthusiastic manager Joost Veerman to the east of our small country.”

-This feature interview is originally published in October 2014 on DJMag.nl.
+This feature interview with Tom Hades is originally published in October 2014 on DJMag.nl.

 More Tom Hades?